princeranjan03/ALU_Assembly/README.md

 ## Implementation:

-I used EMU8086.inc Library which provides built in functions such as: print ‘STRING’ – For printing String scan_num – For taking Integer Input print_num – For displaying value stored in register printn – For printing New Line
+I used EMU8086.inc Library which provides built in functions such as:<br>
+print ‘STRING’ – For printing String<br>
+scan_num – For taking Integer Input<br>
+print_num – For displaying value stored in register<br>
+printn – For printing New Line <br>
 0dh and 0ah as well as print10 and print13 can also be used to move to new line.

 ## Debugging-Test-Run